selvianamutik/moonstrike/MOONSTRIKE_AGENTS.md

 // Renderer uses a lookup table — adding a new type = add one entry to the map.
 // Unknown types log a warning and render nothing (no crash).
 // Configurator iterates options_schema[], maps type → component, tracks state,
-// runs calcTotal() on every change, displays running total.
+// runs calcTotal(currency) on every change — passing "USD" or "EUR" based on
+// customer's active currency selection.
+Displays running total in selected currency.

 // ── Example JSONB stored in Supabase ─────────────────────────────────────────
+// Service row: basePriceUSD: 45, basePriceEUR: 40, isHotOffer: true
 // options_schema for a "Level Boost" service:
 // [
 //   {